knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/index.md

    {{< /tab >}}
    {{< /tabs >}}

-1. Now you can make a request to your app and see the result.
+1. Make a request to your app and observe the result.
 Replace the URL below with the URL returned in the previous command.

    Example: